f5devcentral/volterra-workshop-10x/docs/class3/module1/lab2/lab2.rst

 =====================

 * Create a service discovery

-  * Select your site, upload your kubeconfig file
+  * Select your site, select ``site local inside network`` and upload your kubeconfig file
   * Don't forget to publish full FQDN to VIP

   .. image:: ../pictures/lab2/sd.png